-3 Reasons Crowdfunders in College Need a Crowdfunding Advisor
+3 Reasons First-Time Crowdfunders Need a Crowdfunding Advisor

 Part of what we do here at USEED is train amateur fundraisers – typically students – how to effectively create, prepare, and launch successful crowdfunding campaigns during their college career.
 We believe training is important for a multitude of reasons, with many of those reasons extending beyond the outcome of the campaign itself.